The Asian Resource Foundation (ARF) has been building the capacity of individuals, community based NGOs and organizations since its inception in 1996.

 Working within the universal framework for the protection of human dignity and human rights, ARF offers an advisory service, short terms humanitarian needs, solidarity and assistance to empower asylum seekers.

-International Institute of Peace Studies (IIPS)
+International Institute of Peace and Development Studies (IIPDS)

 The institute offers courses and runs workshops across Asia on peace studies and human rights.